The Right Facebook Event Cover Photo Size [+Free Templates]

 - It caters to mobile users who account to up to more than half of Facebook visits

 We wrote a lot of content on the undeniable power of video content and video marketing, so I’m not going to insist with the “video is the future” thing (you know it is).
-But if you ever want to create videos you can use for Facebook events, Lumen5 is your guy.
-This easy to use video maker helps anyone without experience to create engaging video content within minutes.
+But if you ever want to create videos you can use for Facebook events, Lumen5 is your go-to tool.
+This easy-to-use video maker helps anyone without experience to create engaging video content within minutes.

 Things to keep in mind when using videos as Facebook event banners: